EricHughesABC/simpleNMRbrukerTools/simpleNMRbrukerTools/readme.md

 # simpleNMRbrukerTools

-A set of Python tools to use simpleNMR under Bruker NMR TopSpin.
+A set of Python tools to use simpleNMR under Bruker NMR TopSpin (>= 4.5.0).

 ## Prerequisites